What do we live for?

 Ikigai is precarious

-Gordon mentions that like all things transient, ikigai is precarious; he thinks that people can lose their ikigai -- it does vanish.
+Gordon mentions that like all things transient, ikigai is precarious.
+He believes that individuals can indeed lose their ikigai, causing it to vanish.
 However, having ikigai at some point in their lives is worth it, rather than experiencing none at all.

 Just like all things are transient, all ikigai is precarious.
 It does vanish, it will always vanish at the end of the day.
 Nonetheless, having it is worth it. - Gordon Mathews